A Tale of Two Cities: Pessimism and Opportunism in Offline Dynamic Pricing: Discussion

+\textit{\textbf{Static Interval}}.
+Unlike classical confidence bounds, the partial identification interval for an unobserved price does not necessarily shrink to the true value as the sample size increases.
+Consequently, the proposed pessimistic and opportunistic approaches may impose excessive penalties on unobserved but potentially optimal prices.

+That said, given the fundamental challenge posed by unobserved prices, the results in Theorems~\ref{thm: regret 2} and \ref{theorem:regret3} provide the sharpest attainable guarantees in our setting.
+Any further improvement therefore requires additional structure.
+We briefly describe several structural assumptions and explain how they can be leveraged to strengthen our results in Section \ref{sec:structure} of the Appendix.

-In this article, we assume the demand depends only on time and pricing.
-In future work, there might be interest in further considering the \textbf{\textit{feature-based}} demand learning \citep{broder2012dynamic,keskin2014dynamic,javanmard2019dynamic,ban2021personalized,bastani2022meta,qi2022offline} problem.
-In addition, this paper only considers a discrete pricing space setting, leaving a more challenging \textbf{\textit{continuous pricing}} setting for future investigation.
-In addition, how to efficiently combine offline and online learning to ultimately achieve sustainable growth and profitability is another interesting topic worth further study.
-Furthermore, in this work, we assume that the demand is fully observed.
-However, this assumption may not hold in some applications.
-For instance, when the inventory is out of stock, the true demand becomes unobserved—a situation known as \textbf{\textit{demand censoring}} \citep{huh2009nonparametric,ban2020confidence,qi2022offline,bu2023offline}.
-It would be valuable to explore how our proposed method could be adapted to scenarios with demand censoring.
+\textit{\textbf{Feature-based Learning and Continuous Pricing }}.
+In this article, we assume that demand depends only on time and price.
+Future work could further consider the \textbf{\textit{feature-based}} demand-learning problem \citep{broder2012dynamic,keskin2014dynamic,javanmard2019dynamic,ban2021personalized,bastani2022meta,qi2022offline}.
+In addition, this paper considers only a discrete price space, leaving the more challenging continuous-pricing setting for future investigation.
+Another interesting direction is how to efficiently combine offline and online learning to achieve sustainable growth and profitability.